TatianaFokina/a11y-blog/src/en/articles/readability-checklist/index.md

 ---
 title: "Typography checklists: Readability"
-description: Readability checklist and short notes on it (?)
+description: Readability checklist and short notes on it.
 ogImage: cover.png
 keyTheme:
   - Content
-date: 2024-11-25
+date: 2024-11-28
 layout: article.njk
 ---

 This is the first part of two of a series of posts on accessibility, typography, and their friendship 🫂

-The series based on my talk ″[Accessibility and typography](https://tatianafokina.github.io/talks/a11y-and-typography/)″ what I had at Tbilisi A11y & UX Day in November 2024.
+The series based on my talk ″[Accessibility and typography](https://tatianafokina.github.io/talks/a11y-and-typography/)″.
+I had the talk at Tbilisi A11y & UX Day in November 2024.

-## What is readability?
+The first post is about readability.

 _Readability_ is a characteristic of text that defines how easy it is to read the text.
 There are three main factors that affect readability:

-- person’s unique attributes (health factors),
-- the topic of the text,
-- typography (the choice of typeface and how it’s used).

 ## Readability checklist